-Volunteering as a treasurer for a university club or society: Being treasurer of a club could prove useful in an interview situation and on your CV.
+- Volunteering as a treasurer for a university club or society.
+Being a treasurer of a club could prove useful in an interview situation and on your CV.
 This role demonstrates to employers that you have experience of budgeting, basic accounts and expenditure.
-It will also show that you can balance work, study and outside interests, not to mention holding a position of trust, accountability and authority.
+It will also show that you can balance work, study and outside interests, not to mention holding a position of trust accountability and authority.

-A part-time job: Customer facing experience is crucial in any role, even more so in accountancy.
-Therefore, your part-time job could prove the perfect work experience.
+- A part-time job.
+Customer facing experience is crucial in any role, even more so in accountancy.
+Therefore your part-time job could prove that the perfect work experience.
 If you want to make it more relevant to accountancy, you could always ask to be involved in company stock takes.
 And, while no one likes working late, putting this on your CV shows some of the key skills required for an audit.
-It also shows that you are committed, able ot take on extra responsibility and have a good understanding of a commercial business.
+It also shows that you are committed, are able to take on extra responsibility and have a good understanding of commercial business.

 While internships, work experience and placements are useful to securing a training agreement, other experiences you gain can also benefit future employers with transferrable skills and commercial awareness.